cameron-doyle/cry_locker/README.md

 Capable of encrypting and decrypting individual files or entire folders.

 To install:
-1. Head to the releases and download the latest version.
+1. Head to the <a href="https://github.com/TeaStudios/cry_locker/releases">releases</a> and download the latest version.
 2. Extract the zip file into the desired installation path.
 3. Run the setup.exe to configure your system.